anh65498/anh65498.github.io/Todo List/readme.md

 - Click on each task to cross it out once you finish it.
 - Hover mouse over the task, a trash icon will appear on the right.
 Click on that icon to remove the task from the list.
 - Clear the whole list by clicking "Clear" button.
+- Click the pencil next to *TODO LIST* to close the text box.

 ## Future Features
-1. Save todo task for individual user with the "Save" button.
+1. Save todo list for individual user with the "Save" button.
 2. Hover over the date to change the date of the todo list
 3. Write tips for the "Tips" button.
+4. Pop up a tip box next to the Pencil icon to alert user about its feature.